remotesynth/remotesynthesis-blog/src/pages/blog/2024-year-in-review.md

 ### CFE.dev

 I ran 4 virtual conferences (and emceed them all as well), 16 virtual meetups and hosted 7 episodes of DevRel(ish) in 2024 via CFE.dev.
 In addition, I supported Nick Taylor in his hosting of the 2 Full 2 Stack and Ray Camden hosting &lt;Code&gt; &lt;Br&gt; on the site (creating banners, posting episodes and managing promotion and technical logistics).
-In addition, until making the back in July to [shut down my Jamstacked newsletter](https://cfe.dev/jamstacked/110/), I'd released 15 issues in 2024.
+In addition, until making the decision back in July to [shut down my Jamstacked newsletter](https://cfe.dev/jamstacked/110/), I'd released 15 issues in 2024.

 It.
 Was.
 A. Lot.